Boiann/federal-bureau-of-control/README.md

   - *My Reports page:*
     - This page contains user's submitted reports, even if they are not published/approved.
     - The user can click on a report, and 'Update/Edit' and 'Delete' buttons are now visible under the report text, colored brightly green and red to attract attention.
-The Update and Delete buttons are shown to the user if the user opent theit own report from Reports page too.
+The Update and Delete buttons are shown to the user if the user opens their own report from Reports page too.
     - Update and Delete buttons lead the user to their respective pages.
 If updated, the user is returned to the report being updated, if deleted the user is brought back to 'My Reports' page.

   - *Footer:*
     - Footer is retained across all pages and contains links to the Control Wiki Fandom, Control Remedy developer site and this project GitHub repository, all opening in separate tabs.
-    - Footer also contains opyright for both this project and intellectual property rights.
+    - Footer also contains copyright for both this project and intellectual property rights.
     - Already mentioned 'Launch Content Disclaimer' button for modal is situated the bottom of every page.

   - *Error pages*